svikashk/docs/guide/setup-git-automation.md

 ![Create Git Workflow Automation](/guide/assets/uploads/zepel-create-git-workflow-automation.png "Git Workflow Automation")

 * Next, select the status to which you'd like to move the linked item to when the event you selected occurs.
-If you have more than one board within the project, the menu will auto populate with all the boards and its respective statuses for you to select.
+If you have more than one board within the squad, the menu will auto populate with all the boards and its respective statuses for you to select.

 * Click "**Create**" to create this event handler.